JesseVarGar/CMPS-3240-Hello-ARM/README.md

 ### Compatability

-This lab requires the departmental ARM server.
+This lab requires the departmental ARM server, `fenrir.cs.csubak.edu`.
 It will not work on `odin.cs.csubak.edu`, `sleipnir.cs.csubak.edu`, other PCs, etc. that have x86 processors.
 It may work on a Raspberry Pi or similar system on chip with ARM, but it must be ARMv8-a.

 | Linux | Mac | Windows |
 | :--- | :--- | :--- |